Base classes¶

 ¶

-Bases: AbstractGate
+Bases: AbstractContainer

 A class representing a shared quantum gate, which allows for the sharing of parameters or attributes across multiple copies of a quantum operation.
 This is useful for scenarios where multiple gates share the same underlying structure or parameters, such as in variational quantum circuits.
 This is most commonly used when applying the same parameterized gate across different wires, e.g., phase gates, for studying phase estimation protocols.